 In spite of it's age, Cross Keys is cosy, traditional, comfortable, clean and very well equipped.
 It has a Shower Room with bidet, shaver and tooth brush point but no bath.
 Constant hot water shower for everyone though.
 It is decorated and furnished in a traditional style to suit the property.
 In 1771 the average height of men was 5.4 ft, so in some areas you may have to duck in doorways and yes when on the very top floor it does list down hill.
 Log Burning Stoves in L/R and D/R/Kitchen.
 Logs kindling and coal provided is provided for them.
 It also has Dimplex thermostatically controlled electric heaters and secondary glazing.
 There is no garden to speak of, a small patch to the rear of the property, but you can sit outside the front door on good days and think how great things are when drinking your early morning coffee or cup of tea.
 Beautiful walks directly from the front door and plenty of unrestricted village parking.

 Open all year and short breaks are available, but minimum of three nights in the high season.
 Pet dogs are allowed at no additional cost but they must not be allowed to go upstairs or lie on the furniture.
 Wi-Fi installed October 2015 by guest demand.
 No Charge.
 Parental Controls and security applied.
 Children under two years old are not included in occupancy of six as advised by visit Wales.
+It can however accommodate 7 adults but only if you ask for a 7th person at an additional cost of £10 for a 2 or 3 day stay.
 Baby equipment provided if required.
 There is a baby bath.
 Further information including access statement and annual tariff on my on my web site which I am not allowed to add to this site.
 There are no additional costs.

 Please read the Access Statement on my web site to ensure this is the right property for you..
 The village is on a bus route.